 Prepends a time stamp to each trace or verbose line that curl displays.
 (Added in 7.14.0)

 -u, --user <user:password>

 Specify the user name and password to use for server authentication.
 Overrides -n, --netrc and --netrc-optional.

-If you just give the user name (without entering a colon) curl will prompt for a password.
+If you simply specify the user name, curl will prompt for a password.